Gran City Pop: Commercial performance

 Gran City Pop entered at number three on the Spanish Albums Chart, and peaked it number two.
 The album debuted at number two on the Mexican Albums Chart where received the Gold certification there for over 40,000 units in its first week.
 On the Spain Albums Chart, Gran City Pop debuted at number three.
 This album also earned Paulina five nominations to the MTV Awards.

 The album sold over 300,000 copies all around the world in only one week after its release.
+To December 2009, Gran City Pop sold over 400,000 units.

 Track listing

 Special Edition

 The reissue Gran City Pop: Special Edition was released on February 17, 2010, by Universal Music Spain.
 This included a remix of "Causa y Efecto" a duet with Angel Y Khriz, another remix of "Ni Rosas Ni Juguetes" a duet with Pitbull that served to promote the material, and another remix of Juan Magán.
 This edition was released in Europe only.

 Personnel

 Credits adapted from the liner notes of Gran City Pop.